OpenVidu/actions/build-openvidu-components-angular/README.md

 -   The action is designed to be reusable across different workflows
 -   The built package is automatically uploaded as a GitHub Actions artifact
 -   Artifacts are temporary and will be automatically deleted after the workflow retention period
+-   No cleanup is performed - the source code remains in the `components-source` directory